brightsparklabs/gradle-baseline/README.md

 ### Deploy to S3 task dependency

 The `bslDeployToS3` task will upload the files specified with the `deploy.s3.filesToUpload` configuration option.
 If the files do not exist, the task will do nothing.
-If another task creates the files, the `bslDeployToS3` task should depend on it.
-This can be done like so:
+If another task creates the files, the `bslDeployToS3` task should depend on it as per standard Gradle configuration.
+E.g. Assuming the task `createRelease` creates the necessary files for upload:

 ```groovy
 // file: build.gradle
 project.afterEvaluate() {
     bslDeployToS3.dependsOn(createRelease)
 }
 ```
-In this case, `createRelease` is the task that creates the files.

 ## Upgrade notes